Skip to content

 });

-8. Fire up the engines and start talking
+2. Fire up the app and start talking

-Start up your webserver and navigate to the page that includes your new Realtime Agent code.
-You should see a request for microphone access.
-Once you grant access you should be able to start talking to your agent.
+Start your web server and open the page that includes your new Realtime Agent code.
+You should see a microphone permission request.
+Once you grant access, you should be able to start talking to your agent.

 Terminal window